DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-12-rosserial-tutorial-en.markdown

 ~~~
 LiquidCrystal.h is needed for the LCD screen.
 ros.h includes all libraries of the ROS system.
-Need to include turtlesim/Pose.h because the node /turtle1/pose has values of type turtlesim/Pose.
+Need to include turtlesim/Pose.h because the topic /turtle1/pose has values of type turtlesim/Pose.
-Need also to include geometry_msgs/Twist.h because the node /turtle1/cmd_vel recaives values of type geometry_msgs/Twist.
+Need also to include geometry_msgs/Twist.h because the topic /turtle1/cmd_vel receives values of type geometry_msgs/Twist.

 ## DECLARATION